nats-io/nats-architecture-and-design/adr/ADR-32.md

   `A-Z, a-z, 0-9, dash, underscore`.
 - `version` - a SemVer string - impl should validate that this is SemVer
 - `description` - a human-readable description about the service (optional)
-- `root_subject` - a common NATS subject used as prefix for all service endpoints
 - `schema`: (optional)
   - `request` - a string/url describing the format of the request payload can be JSON schema etc.